12rambau/GWB/doc/en.rst

 The application is strucured as followed:

-On the left side you will find a navigation drawer that you can open and close using :btn:`<fas fa-ellipsis-v>` (topleft side of the window).
+On the left side you will find a navigation drawer that you can open and close using :btn:`<fa-solid fa-ellipsis-vertical>` (topleft side of the window).

 .. tip::

     On small devices such as tablet or phones, the navigation drawer will be hidden by default.
-Click on :btn:`<fas fa-ellipsis-v>` (topleft side of the window) to show the full extent of the app.
+Click on :btn:`<fa-solid fa-ellipsis-vertical>` (topleft side of the window) to show the full extent of the app.

     .. thumbnail:: https://raw.githubusercontent.com/12rambau/gwb/master/doc/img/small_device_without_menu.png
         :title: small screen without drawer